ChunmengLiu1/MECPformer/README.md

 ## Usage

-#### 1. Run the run.sh script for training MECPformer in the initial seeds stage, visualizing and evaluating the generated class-specific initial seeds
+#### 1. Run the run.sh script for training MECPformer in the initial seeds stage

 ```bash run.sh```